 I’ve been dating.
 Friend dating that is.
 As you can imagine, it’s been a challenge.

-A few months ago, Mr. Fab and I moved to a new city at the opposite end of the state.
+Last year, Mr. Fab and I moved to a new city at the opposite end of the state.
 As part of the move, I prepared myself for “friend dating” getting myself out into social situations where I could meet new people and hopefully make good friends.

 Friend dating is hard enough, but I think it’s doubly so, when children won’t be common ground on which you can build a friendship.
 Irrespective of this handicap, I’ve been making an effort to meet new people.
 I joined a gym and have been challenging myself to strike up a conversation with someone new every time I go.